Don Gellers: Later life

-In 1980 he moved back to New York City, where he became a rabbi.
+In 1980 Gellers moved back to New York City, where he became a rabbi.
 He was a rabbi and teacher at the Moroccan Jewish Association in Forest Hills.

-In 1989 the United States Court of Appeals for the First Circuit reviewed his case and gave him a "certificate of good standing" as a lawyer despite his having left the United States before serving his prison sentence.
-He died in New York City on 8 October 2014.
-He was survived by his daughter Rachel Weitzen.
+In 1989 the United States Court of Appeals for the First Circuit reviewed Gellers's case and gave him a "certificate of good standing" as a lawyer despite his having left the United States before serving his prison sentence.

+Gellers died in New York City on October 8, 2014.
+He was survived by his brother, Paul Gellers (who died on March 27, 2025), sister-in-law, Gayle Spinell-Gellers, nephews, Joshua C. Gellers and Brett Gellers, and step-daughter, Rachel Weitzen.

 Posthumous pardon

 In 2014, shortly before his death, Gellers's story was detailed in the Portland Press Herald as part of a series of articles by Colin Woodard about the Passamaquoddy people's history since the 1960s.
 His family, represented pro bono by Freeport, Maine lawyer Robert Checkoway, petitioned the state of Maine for a pardon.
 Governor Paul LePage would not allow the pardon request to be heard.
-However, on October 17, 2020, the board of pardons of his successor, Governor Janet Mills, heard testimony supporting the pardon request.
+However, on October 17, 2019, the board of pardons of his successor, Governor Janet Mills, heard testimony supporting the pardon request.

-On 7 January 2020 Governor Mills granted Don Gellers a full pardon, stating that she found "merit" in the argument that "the state had sought to thwart Gellers's 'outspoken political and legal advocacy' for the tribe".
+On 7 January 2020 Governor Mills granted Gellers a full pardon, stating that she found "merit" in the argument that "the state had sought to thwart Gellers's 'outspoken political and legal advocacy' for the tribe".
 Specifically, she referred to the facts that the felony charge was disproportionate to the alleged crime; that the arrest and trial for such a minor offence were "handled by the state's top officials"; that no attempt was made to prevent Gellers from leaving the country, implying that the motive was simply to get rid of him; and that a co-defendant in the case suffered no consequences beyond forfeiting $500 bail.
 This was apparently the first time the state of Maine has granted a posthumous pardon.